pescap/ScattPINNs/docs/source/forward/helmholtz.2d.sound.hard.pml.rst

 .. math:: - u_{xx}-u_{yy} - k_0^2 u = 0, \qquad  \Omega = \overline{B(0,R)}^c

-with the Neumann boundary conditions
+with the Neumann(todo: or dirichlet?) boundary conditions

 .. math:: \gamma_1 u :=\nabla u \cdot n =- u^{inc}, \qquad (x,y)\in \Gamma^{in} : = \partial (B(0,R))

 with :math:`n`, and suitable radiation conditions at infinity.
 The analytical formula for the scattered field is given by Bessel function (refer to `waves-fenicsx <https://github.com/samuelpgroth/waves-fenicsx/tree/master/frequency>`_).

-We decide to truncate the domain and we approximate the radiation conditions by absorbing boundary conditions (ABCs), on a ``length`` square :math:`\Gamma^{out}`.
+We decide to truncate the domain and we approximate the radiation conditions by perfectly matched layers (PML), on a ``length`` square :math:`\Gamma^{out}`.
 Refer to this recent `study <https://arxiv.org/pdf/2101.02154.pdf>`_ for the wavenumber analysis error.

 Projection to the real and imaginary axes for :math:`u = u_0+ \imath * u_1` leads to: